Italian brainrot

-Italian brainrot is a series of Internet memes that emerged in early 2025 characterized by surrealist and absurd images of AI-generated creatures who are given pseudo-Italian names.
-The phenomenon quickly spread across social media platforms such as TikTok and Instagram, owing to its combination of synthesized "Italian" voiceovers, grotesque or humorous visuals, abstractism, and nonsensical narrative.
+Italian brainrot is a series of internet memes that emerged in early 2025 characterized by AI-generated absurd and surrealist images of creatures who are mostly given Italian-inspired names.
+The phenomenon quickly spread across social media platforms such as TikTok and Instagram, going viral owing to a combination of sloppy aesthetics, synthesized Italian voiceovers, grotesque or humorous visuals, abstract nature, and nonsensical narrative.